My Plantiful Cooking

 1 tablespoon cornstarch

 • Slice your soy sauce tofu, and serve it over rice or noodles.
-You can either drizzle the sauce on the tofu, or serve it on the side.
+You can either drizzle the thickened sauce on the tofu or serve it on the side.

 Notes

-*Dark soy sauce - A thicker and sweeter version of soy sauce with a nice caramelized flavor.
-It also gives the sauce a dark brown hue.
+*Dark soy sauce - A thicker soy sauce with a nice, caramelized flavor, which gives dishes a dark brown hue.
 Substitute it with more soy sauce in a pinch.

 Helpful tips

-• Although this recipe only calls for star anise, you can add other Chinese spices like cinnamon sticks, cloves, and bay leaves.
+• Customize this recipe - Although this recipe calls only for star anise, you could add other spices, such as cinnamon sticks, cloves, or bay leaves.

 Nutrition